 COVID-19 is spread through airborne particles.
 As experts in indoor air quality, we recommend a few things…

-As the effects of COVID-19 spread locally and globally, we know having a technician in your home may be a concern, but we want you to know that the health and safety of our customers and team members is our highest priority.
-Just below these tips to help you with your indoor air quality we outline what we’re doing during this crisis.
+As the effects of COVID-19 spread locally and globally, we know having a technician in your home may be a concern, but we want you to know that the health and safety of our customers and team members are our highest priority.
+Just below these tips to help you with your indoor air quality, we outline what we’re doing during this crisis.

 3) Make sure the humidity in your home is between 35% – 50%.

 4) Change your furnace filter as frequently as is recommended by the manufacturer.
 Often this is every 2-3 months, but maybe as frequently as monthly, depending on the make/model of your heating or AC system.
 Filters are inexpensive, and you should be able to do this job yourself without calling in a professional.
 It’s the absolute easiest way to cut down on indoor air pollution.

 5) Consider using a HEPA filter.
 “HEPA” stands for “High-Efficiency Particulate Air.”
 This type of filter is designed to remove more contaminants than regular filters.
 In fact, they are able to remove 99.97% of particles that are larger than 0.3 micrometers, which goes a long way toward reducing indoor air pollution.

 6) Have your air ducts cleaned regularly.
 A majority of particles get blown through your air ducts and get caught in your filter.
 However, some, particularly bigger ones, may settle deep inside your ducts.
 The only way to remove these particles is by getting the ducts professionally cleaned.
 Professionals recommend having them cleaned at least once every 2 to 3 years, more often if your situation and living conditions warrant it.